Pulling the Garbage Goalie The KL Press and the Last Days

 But if the KL media wasn¹t telling locals that the

-Emperor¹s new dump proposal lacked clothes,
+Emperor¹s new dump proposal lacked clothes, neither was

 Mayor Enouy.
 Having had doors slammed in his face since

-January he should have easily been able to gauge the
+January he should have easily been able to gauge the lack of

 response his ultimatum would receive in Toronto.